innateessence/innateessence/README.md

 # About Me

 * Full Stack web developer.
-* Lifelong tinkerer since 13 years old.
+* Lifelong tinkerer since 13 years of age.
 * Sometimes I upload things.

 ### Some tooling I use regularly, and roughly when I began solving problems with them